joonashak/holenav/docs/src/developing/command-reference.md

 ## Basic Commands

 Control the containerized development environment.
-Requires `npm`, `docker` and `docker-compose` commands to be available on the host machine.
+Requires `npm`, `docker` and `docker compose` commands to be available on the host machine.

 ### Start in Development Mode